 Subsequent dives brought new and fabulous sightings and experiences.
-Clouds of fish of almost every variety common in the Caribbean, including millions of tiny Sharp-nosed Puffer fish, breeding and dying.
+We spotted clouds of fish of almost every variety common in the Caribbean, including millions of tiny Sharp-nosed Puffer fish, breeding and dying.

 And–lobsters!
 Amazing.
-When we spotted a clump of 5 lobsters all crowded into a large hole in the reef, I got kinda teary-eyed because I realized, horrifyingly, that many years ago I had stopped looking for the signature antennae of these crayfish, once so common on the reefs of my native Florida.
+When we spotted a clump of five lobsters all crowded into a large hole in the reef, I got kinda teary-eyed because I realized, horrifyingly, that many years ago I had stopped looking for the signature antennae of these crayfish, once so common on the reefs of my native Florida.
 Heck, in the early 1970s I used to catch my limit of lobsters right off the coast of Dania beach in Ft.
 Lauderdale, within hearing distance from the tide line!
 I realized I had simply not seen lobsters anywhere in the Caribbean for many, many years.
-Not to say they aren’t out there but I had seen damn few, if any, in my travels criss-crossing the Caribbean basin.
+Not to say they aren’t out there but I had seen damn few, if any, in my travels criss-crossing the Caribbean basin for over a decade.

 If I was gratified by this experience, I was equally, and familiarly, dismayed when comparing notes with the highly experienced, knowledgeable and trained fish-spotters we shared the resort with that week.